rajansawhney/CCAS/README.md

 Packages used:

 ```
-Nodemon - For seemless building of the project
+Nodemon - For seamless building of the project
 Lodash - JavaScript utility functions
 Axios - Handling HTTP requests